tangentsoft/pidp8i/HACKERS.md

 some rules and hints to keep in mind while you work.

-About Fossil
+Getting Started with Fossil
 ----

-The PiDP-8/I software is hosted using the [Fossil][fossil] [distributed version control system][dvcs].
-I like to summarize it as having most of the features of GitHub while offering the freedom and day-to-day simplicity of operation of Subversion.
+The PiDP-8/I software project is hosted using the [Fossil][fossil] [distributed version control system][dvcs].
+Fossil provides most of the features of GitHub under a simpler operating model than Subversion without tying you to a proprietary web service.

 This guide will introduce you to some of the basics, but you should also at least read the [Fossil Quick Start Guide][fqsd].
 For a more thorough